explodybits/bs-loophole/README.md

 Rather than sprinkling `visible-*` or `hidden-*` classes throughout the markup, this script adds a single `screen-(xs|sm|md|lg|xl)` class name to the `<html>` element.

-Also, targeting a screen size via class name is much easier than duplicating media queries throughout stylesheets.
+Targeting a screen size via class name is much easier to implement & manage, rather than duplicating media queries throughout stylesheet(s).

 The class names include `screen-xs, screen-sm, screen-md, screen-lg, screen-xl`